Shopify/graphql-design-tutorial/TUTORIAL.md

 easy channel for clients to ask for additional fields (though you should strive to ensure such a channel exists as much as possible).

+*<a href="#user-content-provide-raw-data"
-*Rule #13: Provide the raw data too, even when there's business logic around it.*
+id="user-content-provide-raw-data">Rule:</a> Provide the raw data too, even when there's business logic around it.*

 Finally, don't let business-logic fields affect the overall shape of the API.
 The business domain data is still the core model.
 If you're finding the business